secretbosscode/nzbidx/README.md

 > **Note**: To avoid premature API timeouts during NZB generation, ensure
 > `NZB_TIMEOUT_SECONDS` is greater than or equal to `NNTP_TOTAL_TIMEOUT`.

-Redis persistence is enabled by default.
-Setting `REDIS_DISABLE_PERSISTENCE` to a truthy value disables persistence.
-When disabled, the app issues `CONFIG SET save ""` and `appendonly no` to avoid permission errors, and the bundled `docker-compose` files apply the same commands when `REDIS_DISABLE_PERSISTENCE` is set so nothing is written to `/data`.
-Use `REDIS_DATA_DIR` to bind mount a custom directory for persistence if the default `/data` path is unsuitable.

 Language detection improves the accuracy of release metadata but incurs a performance cost.
 Results are cached using an LRU strategy, yet disabling